hzeller/bant/README.md

                      → 3 column table: (project, version, path) lib-headers    : Print the targets for each header file in the project.
                      → 2 column table: (header-filename, cc-library-target)
-    genrule-outputs: Print names of generates files an genrules creating them → 2 column table: (filename, genrule-target)
+    genrule-outputs: Print names of generated files and genrules creating them → 2 column table: (filename, genrule-target)

     == Tools ==